Table of Contents:

 clear and illustrated instructions.

-These patterns help you get familiar with the logic of a pattern before moving on to more complex projects.
-Among the ideal brands to start with is notably Atelier Nouvelle Couture, which offers inclusive patterns, well explained and perfectly suited for beginners.
+These models help you get familiar with the logic of a pattern before moving on to more complex projects.
+Among the ideal brands to start with is Atelier Nouvelle Couture, which offers inclusive patterns, well explained and perfectly suited for beginners.

 Using tracing paper to create multiple versions of the same pattern